 - Assess the role various individuals and resistance groups had in subverting the Nazi regime and saving human life.

 - Summarize the fate of Holocaust survivors with emphasis on living in the diaspora and settling in the newly established State of Israel.

 - Appraise how the Holocaust has been expressed in modern art, popular films, television series, graphic novels, and literary works.

 Course Fees for 2023-2024

 $ 800.00 Canadian (For Credit)

 Note: Audit students will not be required to complete the course assignments.

 Special Transfer Agreements

-Huron University College students currently enrolled in any program may receive transfer credit for this course provided they obtain a passing grade in the course.
+Huron University College and King’s University College students currently enrolled in any program may receive transfer credit for this course provided they obtain a passing grade in the course.